SitePen/dstore/README.md

 ## Store

 This is the base class used for all stores, providing basic functionality for tracking collection states and converting objects to be model instances.

+## Validating

+This mixin adds functionality for validating any objects that are saved through `put()` or `add()`.
+The validation relies on the Model for the objects, so any property constraints that should be applied should be defined on the model's schema.
+If validation fails on `put()` or `add()` than a validation TypeError will be thrown, with an `errors` property that lists any validation errors.

 # Adapters